PAPERS / PRESS / PRESENTATIONS

 and Orkan Telhan

 Chatterprint is a concept for a sharable visualization that describes the history of a single person's online life through a variety of media including like instant messaging, online forums and social networking sites.
-By combining a range of different sources, I hope to capture the rhythms and patterns of online life in a way that people feel creates a meaningful self-portrait that they would want to share with others.

 An ethnography of World of Warcraft